questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 description: An experiment analyzing the NYC taxi dataset through the eyes of an options trader.
 ---

-Every cab I have ever ridden complained about how hard it is for drivers to make ends meet.
+Every cab I have ever ridden complained about how hard it is to make ends meet as a driver.
 The public is generally quick to blame unfair competition from the likes of Uber.
-But other forces share the responsibility for this situation.
+However, other forces share the responsibility for the problem.

-In this post, I focus on the impact the antiquated meter system had on the livelihood of the beloved NYC cabbies by drawing an analogy with options trading.
+In this post, I focus on the impact of the antiquated meter system on the livelihood of NYC cabbies by drawing an analogy with options trading.
 Interestingly, this approach allows us to show that drivers are worse-off, independently of competition.

 <!--truncate-->

-A couple of weeks ago, I was preparing data for the [demo we released of QuestDB](http://try.questdb.io:9000/).
+A few of weeks ago, I was preparing data for the [demo we released of QuestDB](http://try.questdb.io:9000/).
-It has been over a year since I left derivatives trading, so I was far from imagining the work on the NYC taxi dataset would lead me to write a post about options pricing.
+It has been a while since I left derivatives trading, so I was far from imagining the NYC taxi dataset would lead me to write about options pricing.
-Much to my surprise, the economics of a taxi meter are very similar to the economics of options, and the forces that drive them affect cab drivers in similar ways.
+Much to my surprise, the economics of a taxi meter are very similar to options and provide an interesting perspective into the fate of the profession.

 ## The economics of the taxi meter

-The vast majority of rides are priced using the [standard meter system](https://www1.nyc.gov/site/tlc/passengers/taxi-fare.page).
+Most rides are priced using the [standard meter system](https://www1.nyc.gov/site/tlc/passengers/taxi-fare.page).
-A meter calculates a fare based on time, speed, and distance.
-Then, depending on your route and when you are riding, it adds a number of taxes, tolls and surcharges.
+The meter is a machine which calculates the price of a ride based on inputs such as time, speed, and distance.
+Additionally, it adds a number of taxes, tolls and surcharges depending on a variety of factors such as the route taken or the time of day.

-Most of the driver's earnings come from the meter: a flat $2.50 for entering the cab, and a variable fare which is a function of speed, time and distance calculated as follows:
+Most of the driver's earnings come from the `fare`, which consists of a `flat fare` $2.50 for entering the cab, and a `variable fare`.
+The variable fare is a function of speed, time and distance.
+It is calculated as follows:
-- $2.50 per mile when driving above 12mph
+- When the cab drives above 12mph, $2.50 per mile
-- $0.50 per minute otherwise (so the driver earns a living in case a customer takes them through traffic).
+- Otherwise, $0.50 per minute

-This post focuses on the variable fare (the output of the meter excluding the $2.50 start fee).
+This post focuses on the variable fare, i.e the output of the meter excluding the $2.50 start fee and extras.
-We normalize it as an `hourly rate` assuming drivers are constantly driving a customer.
+To be able to compare rides together, we normalize it as an `hourly rate` of driving a customer.
-Although this is a simplified version of reality, this produces results which can be compared over time and are independent of competition, offer and demand.

 ## Modeling variable earnings

-Let's assume a cab is driving at a constant speed for an hour.
-At the end of the hour, the driver can expect to earn
+Let's assume a cab is driving a customer at a constant speed for an hour.
+At the end of the hour, the driver can expect `variable earnings` of:
 - $30 if they drove below 12mph ($0.50 a minute)
 - $2.50 x their average speed if they drove above 12mph